Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Air Force Stats and Trends

-- In Air Force's 12 games this season, it has eight wins against the spread.
+- In Air Force's 12 games this year, it has eight wins against the spread.

 - The Falcons covered the spread in their only game when underdogs by 1.5 points or more.

-- Air Force's games this year have hit the over on five of 11 set point totals (45.5%).
+- Air Force's games this season have gone over the total in five out of 11 opportunities (45.5%).

-- The Falcons rack up 31 points per game, four more than the Cardinals give up (27).
+- The Falcons score 31 points per game, four more than the Cardinals give up (27).

-- Air Force is 5-1 against the spread and 6-1 overall in games when it records more than 27 points.
+- When Air Force puts up more than 27 points, it is 5-1 against the spread and 6-1 overall.

-- When Air Force piles up over 401.8 yards, the team is 5-1 against the spread and 6-1 overall.
+- When Air Force churns out over 401.8 yards, the team is 5-1 against the spread and 6-1 overall.

 - The Falcons have 10 giveaways this season, while the Cardinals have 15 takeaways .